secretstartups/handbook/product-development-flow/product-development-flow-draft.html.md

 If the problem is small and well-understood, it may be possible to quickly move through this phase by documenting the known data about the user problem.

 If the problem is nuanced, then it will likely take longer to validate with users properly.
 This phase's primary outcome is a clear understanding of the problem, along with a simple and clear way to communicate the problem to various stakeholders.
+Although optional, it is recommended to use an Opportunity Canvas as a tool that helps individuals better understand a problem, and communicate it to various stakeholders.

 #### Outcomes and Activities